Disclosure policy

 4 Management of insider information

-In the management of insider information, Netum complies with the applicable regulations, such as the MAR Regulation, the rules of the Nasdaq First North Growth Market Finland marketplace, the rules and instructions of the Finnish Financial Supervisory Authority and the insider guidelines for listed companies published by the Nasdaq Helsinki.
-Management of the company’s insider information is described in Netum’s insider guidelines and on its investor pages at www.netum.fi/investors.
+In managing insider information, Netum complies with the regulations applicable at any given time, such as the MAR Regulation, the rules of the Nasdaq First North Growth Market Finland marketplace, the rules and instructions of the Finnish Financial Supervisory Authority and the insider guidelines for listed companies published by the Nasdaq Helsinki.
+Management of the company’s insider information is described in the company's insider guidelines and on its investor website at www.netum.fi/en/investors.

 Date Approved

-21 April 2021 Approved at the Board meeting
+21 April 2021 Approved in the Board meeting